-Students who apply to four-year professional programs typically have to take the PCAT, a pharmacy school entrance exam.
+Many PharmD programs require applicants to take the PCAT, a pharmacy school entrance exam.
 PharmD programs also consider college GPAs when deciding whether to admit applicants.
 Admissions requirements vary considerably among schools and colleges of pharmacy.
-To learn about them, use the Pharmacy School Locator on the AACP's website.
+Most programs require applicants to use PharmCAS, an online application accepted by most PharmD programs.

 Steps to Licensure for Graduates of U.S. Pharmacy Schools